The Nike Free RN 2017 Shield is an extremely flexible runner with a fall/winter twist.

 - The midsole of this running shoe makes use of an injection molded foam unit which offers lightweight cushioning and protection against impact.
 Flexibility is encouraged by the auxetic outsole pattern.
 Rubber nodes in the back and front sections deliver traction and shielding from abrasion.

-The Nike Free RN 2017 Shield makes use of standard measurements to accommodate the usual choices of runners regarding length.
+The water-repellent version of the Nike Free RN 2017 makes use of standard measurements to accommodate the usual choices of runners regarding length.
 The available widths are D – Medium and B – Medium for men and women, respectively.
 It has a semi-curved shape that mimics the natural curve of the human foot.

 The outsole unit of the Nike Free RN 2017 Shield features the auxetic pattern, a collection of grooves and sipes that encourage the inherent flexibility of the runner’s foot.
 These cuts in the sole unit are essential when it comes to taking each step, particularly heightening the toe-off.